 - Was the tone of your voice low and pleasant?

 If you answered "no" to almost all questions, then you have to pump your speech.
-In this case, the following exercises can help you: https://www.buildingvoices.com.au/diction-exercises/.
-It's not difficult; just look through it and do the exercises daily.
+It's not difficult; just look through some ways and do the exercises daily.

 What is the next tip that will help you pass the interview?
 It’s increasing your knowledge in your professional field.
 How can you do this?